White Rice (American Dad!): Reception

-"White Rice" was broadcast on November 21, 2010 as part of the animated television block on Fox.
+"White Rice" was broadcast on November 21, 2010, as part of the animated television block on Fox.
 It was preceded by The Simpsons, and its sister shows The Cleveland Show and Family Guy.
 It was viewed by 4.83 million homes during its original airing, according to the Nielson ratings, despite simultaneously airing alongside Undercover Boss on CBS, the 2010 American Music Awards on ABC, and Sunday Night Football on NBC.
 It received a 2.3 rating in the 18-49 demographic, the lowest rating in the block, scoring slightly lower than The Cleveland Show and The Simpsons and significantly lower than Family Guy.
 This episode's total viewership were significantly down from the previous episode that first aired a week earlier, although the rating slightly declined.
 The previous episode, "Stan's Food Restaurant", was viewed by 5.38 million homes during its initial airing, and acquired a 2.6 rating in the 18-49 demographic.

-"White Rice" was met with mostly positive reception from many television critics.
 Emily VanDerWerff of The A.V.
 Club gave the episode a very positive review, writing, "This was one of my favorite American Dad shows in a long time.
 It's hard to write good stand-up that's supposed to be funny, and for a while, I thought this would be a fatal flaw of the episode, but, no, we're supposed to think Francine's stand-up is pretty bad.
 That's why Roger's able to so easily sell her to Hollywood."
-She went on to praise the episode for its humor, writing, "The bits where Francine stars in her own sitcom walk the fine line between "so bad it's funny" and "so bad it's bad," particularly once Stan shows up and starts shooting the place up, and the scenes where Francine remembers everything Stan had had her repress in her therapy sessions [...] were very funny."
-To conclude her review for the episode, VanDerWeff wrote, "A very, very solid episode with a lot of laughs."
 She went on to give the episode an A−, the highest grade of the night, beating out The Simpsons episode "The Fool Monty", The Cleveland Show episode "Fat and Wet", and Family Guy episode "Brian Writes a Bestseller".
-Jason Hughes of TV Squad wrote a review with mixed reactions, writing "American Dad didn't delve as deeply into its controversial subject matter of racial stereotypes on television, as the episode was focused more on the importance of communication in a successful marriage.
-Unless, of course, you have Jason Alexander [...] on hand to help your wife repress all those nagging things she's been complaining about each year like Stan does.
-Then you can just erase all those uncomfortable topics from her memory and go on with your merry life."
+Jason Hughes of TV Squad wrote a review with mixed reactions, finding the episode to have not gone deep enough into the subject of racial stereotypes on television.